-Please Note: Homeland Security’s ARO is no longer responding to any update requests until after 5 full months have past after your Waiver application was received by US Customs.
-If you do not receive your Waiver Certificate after 6 full months, please contact our office and we will email you an inquiry form to forward to the ARO and formally request information as to the status of your application.
-(This service is reserved for our clients only).
+Please Note: Homeland Security’s ARO is no longer responding to any update requests until at least 5 full months have passed after your Waiver application was received by US Customs.
+If you do not receive your Waiver Certificate after 5 full months, please contact our office, and we will email you an inquiry form to forward to the ARO and formally request information as to the status of your application.
+This service is reserved for our clients only.

-Note: On November 23rd, 2010 Homeland Security increased the I-192 Department of State Filing Fee from $545.00 USD to $585.00 USD.
+Note: On November 23rd, 2010, Homeland Security increased the I-192 Department of State Filing Fee from $545.00 USD to $585.00 USD.
 Some US Customs offices are also charging a $6.00 Document Processing Fee when they complete your I-94 Arrival & Departure Record.
 For Currency Exchange Rates Click Here.

-Note: Emailing or calling our office (or the Ottawa RCMP or the Courts) will NOT help speed up the processing of your Certified Record/CPIC Report or Court Records, and emailing the ARO an update request after 5 full months (150 days) does not speed up the processing time of your Waiver application, it only confirms that your application is being processed.
+Note: Emailing or calling our office (or the Ottawa RCMP or the Courts) will NOT help speed up the processing of your Certified Record/CPIC Report or Court Records, and emailing the ARO an update request after 5 full months does not speed up the processing time of your US Waiver application, it only confirms that your application is being processed.